DevExpress/devextreme-documentation/api-reference/10 UI Components/dxNumberBox/1 Configuration/format.md

         <tr>
         <td>&#35;</td>
         <td>
                 Any number of leading digits, a single digit, or nothing.
 If this character goes first in the format string, it can match multiple leading digits (before the decimal point).
-Consequent characters match a single digit.
-If the formatted number doesn't have a digit in the corresponding position, displays nothing.</br>
+Subsequent characters match a single digit.
+If the formatted number doesn't have a digit in the corresponding position, it displays nothing.</br>
                 For example, if you apply format "#0.#" to "123.45", the result is "123.4".
         </td>
         </tr>